Thursday's Scottish gossip

-Scottish gossip: Scott Brown, Luka Modric, Neil Ruddock, Jason Cummings, Liam Smith
+Scottish gossip: Scott Brown, Luka Modric, Neil Ruddock, Jason Cummings, Neil Lennon

 Last updated on .From the section Scottish